awsdocs/amazon-rds-user-guide/doc_source/security_iam_id-based-policy-examples.md

   + The option group for the new DB instance must begin with `default`\.
   + The DB parameter group for the new DB instance must begin with `default`\.
   + The subnet group for the new DB instance must be the `default` subnet group\.
 + The `Condition` element specifies that the DB engine must be MySQL and the DB instance class must be `db.t2.micro`\.
 The `Condition` element specifies the conditions when a policy should take effect\.
 You can add additional permissions or restrictions by using the `Condition` element\.
-For more information about specifying conditions, see [Condition Keys](security_iam_service-with-iam.md#UsingWithRDS.IAM.Conditions)\.
+For more information about specifying conditions, see [Condition keys](security_iam_service-with-iam.md#UsingWithRDS.IAM.Conditions)\.
 This example specifies the `rds:DatabaseEngine` and `rds:DatabaseClass` conditions\.
 For information about the valid condition values for `rds:DatabaseEngine`, see the list under the `Engine` parameter in [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html)\.
-For information about the valid condition values for `rds:DatabaseClass`, see [Supported DB Engines for DB Instance Classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Support) \.
+For information about the valid condition values for `rds:DatabaseClass`, see [Supported DB engines for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Support) \.

 The policy doesn't specify the `Principal` element because in an identity\-based policy you don't specify the principal who gets the permission\.
 When you attach policy to a user, the user is the implicit principal\.
 When you attach a permission policy to an IAM role, the principal identified in the role's trust policy gets the permissions\.

 To see a list of Amazon RDS actions, see [Actions Defined by Amazon RDS](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrds.html#amazonrds-actions-as-permissions) in the *IAM User Guide*\.

-## Permissions Required to Use the Console<a name="UsingWithRDS.IAM.RequiredPermissions.Console"></a>
+## Permissions required to use the console<a name="UsingWithRDS.IAM.RequiredPermissions.Console"></a>

 For a user to work with the console, that user must have a minimum set of permissions\.
 These permissions allow the user to describe the Amazon RDS resources for their AWS account and to provide other related information, including Amazon EC2 security and network information\.

 If you create an IAM policy that is more restrictive than the minimum required permissions, the console doesn't function as intended for users with that IAM policy\.
-To ensure that those users can still use the console, also attach the `AmazonRDSReadOnlyAccess` managed policy to the user, as described in [Managing Access Using Policies](UsingWithRDS.IAM.md#security_iam_access-manage)\.
+To ensure that those users can still use the console, also attach the `AmazonRDSReadOnlyAccess` managed policy to the user, as described in [Managing access using policies](UsingWithRDS.IAM.md#security_iam_access-manage)\.

 You don't need to allow minimum console permissions for users that are making calls only to the AWS CLI or the Amazon RDS API\.